 Voltage Ride-through

 The voltage ride-through consists of two parts.
-The 1st part is to ensure the project remains connected to the system during and after a system disturbance, unless the disturbance trips the project by configuration.
-The 2nd part specifies what facility performance is acceptable during system disturbance to respect the special behaviors of large computational loads.
+The first part is to ensure the project remains connected to the system during and after a system disturbance, unless the disturbance trips the project by configuration.
+The second part specifies what facility performance is acceptable during system disturbance to respect the special behaviors of LCLs.

-The connection applicant shall ensure that the project has the capability to ride-through voltage disturbances of the magnitude and duration specified in Table 1 and Figure 1 at the Point of Interconnection (POI).
+The connection applicant shall ensure that the project has the capability to ride-through voltage disturbances of the magnitude and duration specified in Table 1 and Figure 1 at the POI.

 The project shall have the capability to ride-through two consecutive voltage disturbances in Table 1 occurring within a 30 s interval.
 This is to ensure the project will not be tripped following an unsuccessful auto-reclose attempt to a close-by faulted circuit which does not trip the project by configuration.